 - (a) Under our aircraft policy, our CEO has reasonable non-business access to the Company's leased jet services, subject to prevailing market practices.
 For our other NEOs, non-business access is subject to approval by our CEO.
 The incremental cost of personal use of the leased jet services is calculated based on the contracted per hour cost, which includes flight-specific direct operating costs such as standard fuel, maintenance, repairs, catering and miscellaneous fees such as variable fuel surcharge as applicable, and international fees for travel outside the United States.
 Since the aircraft is leased primarily for business travel, fixed costs are not included.
-If there are personal use flights for which an NEO does not personally pay this incremental cost, then the amount paid by the Company is reflected above.
-For 2022, 2021, and 2020, there was no such incremental cost to the Company related to personal use of the leased jet.
+If there are personal use flights for which an NEO does not personally pay the Company's incremental cost, then the amount paid by the Company is reflected above.
+For 2022, and 2021, there was no such incremental cost to the Company related to personal use of the leased jet.
 Spouses of NEOs are occasionally additional passengers on business flights provided by our leased jet services.
-In such cases, there is no incremental cost to the Company, and as a result, no amount is reflected in the table. - (b) For Mr. Ferraro, includes actual costs the Company incurred for financial services provided by Ayco, including tax return preparation, financial planning and estate planning.
-For Mr. Choi, includes amount paid directly by the Executive for financial services with a third-party provider, with qualified amount reimbursed by the Company.
-Amounts in 2021 and 2020 also include Company-paid premiums in connection with a group excess liability umbrella insurance policy, which for 2021 did not exceed \$3,398 for any NEO.
+In such cases, if there is no incremental cost to the Company, no amount is reflected in the table.
+No tax gross-ups are provided on personal use of the leased jet. - (b) For Mr. Ferraro, includes actual costs the Company incurred for financial services provided by Ayco, including tax return preparation, financial planning and estate planning.
+For Mr. Choi, includes amount paid directly by the Executive for financial services with a third-party provider, with qualified amounts reimbursed by the Company.
+Amounts in 2021 also include Company-paid premiums in connection with a group excess liability umbrella insurance policy, which for 2021 did not exceed \$3,398 for any NEO.
 In October 2021, the group excess liability umbrella insurance perquisite was eliminated. - (c) Represents the annual lease value of a Company-provided car.
-NEOs are eligible to participate in the Company's employee auto insurance program and employee car lease program; however, no amounts are included for these programs as the Company does not incur any associated incremental cost. - (d) Mr. Simhambhatla was eligible for relocation benefits under the Company's standard policies for executives, consisting of temporary housing (\$29,924) and related tax reimbursement (\$15,278).
-In addition, he received commuting expenses (including air and ground travel) paid or reimbursed by the Company in the amount of \$50,440. - (e) For Messrs.
-Choi and Hees, amount includes payments for annual physical examination (annual costs did not exceed \$3,980).
+For Mr. Simhambatla, represents the annual lease value of a Company-provided car in connection with commuting expenses paid by the Company as described below.
+NEOs are eligible to participate in the Company's employee auto insurance program and employee car lease program; however, no amounts are included for these programs as the Company does not incur any associated incremental cost. - (d) Mr. Simhamhatla was eligible for relocation benefits (which include tax reimbursements) under the Company's standard policies for executives for twelve months following his commencement of employment in July 2022.
+Because he did not relocate during the 12-month period covered by Company policy, the Company agreed to pay continued commuting expenses (air and ground travel, temporary housing and the car lease referenced in (c) above) but does not provide tax reimbursements on these expenses.
+For 2022, amounts consisted of temporary housing (\$29,924) and related tax reimbursement (\$15,278).
+In addition, for 2022 he received commuting expenses (including air and ground travel) paid or reimbursed by the Company in the amount of \$50,440.
+For 2023, amounts represent temporary housing (\$75,377) and, during the period he was covered by the Company's relocation policy, related tax reimbursement for six months (\$32,473), and commuting expenses (air and ground travel) paid by the Company in the amount of \$64,695. - (e) For Messrs.
+Choi and Hees, amount includes payments for annual physical examination (annual costs did not exceed \$5,110).

-2022 Grants of Plan-Based Awards Table
+2023 Grants of Plan-Based Awards

-The following table reflects information regarding our annual cash incentive plan and grants of stock awards (RSUs and PSUs) during 2022.
-We did not grant any stock options during 2022.
+The following table reflects information regarding our annual cash incentive plan and grants of stock awards (RSUs and PSUs) during 2023.
+We did not grant any stock options during 2023.